 Nuuksio lies approximately 40 kilometers away from Helsinki.
 In order to get to Nuuksio, you first have to get to Espoo Center from Helsinki, which can be easily reached by one of the numerous commuter trains.
 From there take bus 245 (direction Nuuksionpää) and get off at Haltia.
 Walk for 600 meters to reach Nuuksio.

 The quaint little town of Porvoo is one of the best day trips from Helsinki.
 It is one of the only 6 medieval towns in Finland and was first mentioned in historical documents in the 14th century.
 It is Finland’s second oldest city only after Turku.
 Originally a Swedish settlement and an affluent medieval trading center, the Finnish name Porvoo comes from Borgo, which literally means castle river.

 The big draw in Porvoo is its Old Town, a beautiful collection of red wooden houses.
-The red houses originally served as warehouses which stored trading goods, but today are home to boutique shops, cafes, and museums.
+The red houses originally served as warehouses that stored trading goods, but today are home to boutique shops, cafes, and museums.
 Oh, the view is so cute!
 It’s no surprise that Porvoo has been dubbed the city of charming moments.

-Our advice would be to first take a stroll along the shore and snap a couple of Instagram worthy photos of the pretty red houses.
+Our advice would be to first take a stroll along the shore and snap a couple of Instagram-worthy photos of the pretty red houses.
 Then you should venture into the narrow streets of the Old Town (e.g. Jokikatu) and explore the many shops and shop for handicrafts, chocolates, and art.
-It is here that you really feel the ambiance of this quaint town, especially beside the old shore houses and granary buildings that back onto the river.
+It is here that you really feel the ambiance of this quaint town, especially beside the old shore houses and granary buildings that stretch up to the riverbank.